 The AGCO has a Twitter account as part of its ongoing efforts to use technology to engage and share content with stakeholders including licensees, registrants, and concerned members of the public, and to raise awareness of the information and services available from the AGCO.
 Follow @Ont_AGCO for answers to frequently asked questions and updates on activities related to the AGCO’s regulated industries.
-The @Ont_AGCO Twitter account is managed by AGCO’s Communications department.
+Follow @AGCO_Racing for information specifically on horse racing regulation in Ontario.
+The @Ont_AGCO and @AGCO_Racing Twitter accounts are managed by AGCO’s Communications department.

 Ontario is committed to respecting your privacy and protecting your personal information.
 This Privacy Statement explains the current information management practices on our websites.

 We are committed to protecting your privacy whether you are browsing for information or conducting business with the government through electronic channels.
 The handling of all personal information by Government of Ontario organizations is governed by the Freedom of Information and Protection of Privacy Act.

 The Ministry of Health and Long-term Care also ensures that your personal health information is private, confidential and secure through the Personal Health Information Protection Act.

 When you visit our websites, we will not collect your personal information unless you choose to use and receive online products and services that require it.
 For transactions with government organizations involving credit cards, government systems use up-to-date security protocols to ensure the integrity and confidentiality of information and systems.